Rafa-Hoff/chess-java/README.md

 # You can run it directly in the IDE, but in the Git terminal it's better.

-# Open the project on IDE (Intellij in my case)
+# Open the project in IDE (Intellij in my case)
-# Run for the first time to generate the file 'out'(intellij)
+# Run for the first time to generate the folder 'out'(intellij)
 # Stop running

 # Access the project files